rubocode/vision-lk/introduction/french/french-89.md

 I took part in the ceremony of the Bicentennial of the French Revolution (1789 - 1989) held in Colombo.
 Attending the ceremony were Professor Cyril Ponnamperuma and Professor Kapila Dahanayake from the IFS.

 On my left is the first Executive President of Sri Lanka, President J.&nbsp;R.&nbsp;Jayewardene.
-On my right is the first woman Prime Minister in the world Mrs. Sirimavo Bandaranaike.
+On my right is the first woman Prime Minister in the world Mrs.&nbsp;Sirimavo Bandaranaike.
 The French Ambassador was also in attendance.